 Hashing has no rules, but haring does!

-Remember O2H3 is, “All live all the time.”
-It’s our claim to fame.
-This means all trails for this hash are live trails.
+Remember O2H3 is “All live all the time” – it’s our claim to fame.
+This means all official trails for this hash are live trails.
 The whole point of the hash is for everyone to have fun and make it to the end.
-Virgin hares are expected to set trail with an experienced hasher the first time.
+Virgin hares are expected to hare with an experienced O2H3 hare the first time.
 If you get caught, you get caught.
 It happens to all of us.
-It is better to get caught than lay a bad trail!
+It is better to get caught than lay a bad trail.

-Kit-Kar/Bag Wagon/Hare-aid – It is the Beer Angel’s responsibility to bring the beer to the start, not to the end.
+Kit-Kar/Bag Wagon/Hare-aid – It is the Beermeister’s responsibility to bring the beer to the start, not to the end.
 Hares are responsible to provide a kit-kar large enough to transport the bags, beer and snacks to the end and keep it “safe” once it gets there.
 ARRANGE THIS AHEAD OF TIME.
-Half an hour is not enough time!
-Meet at 3 hare away at 3:30 is not going to work unless you have a dedicated kit-kar driver.
+You’ll need at least 45-60 min.
+For example, meet at 3:00, kit-kar away at 3:30, hare away at 4:00.

-Hash End – The end needs to be in an area where beer is legal, and where the hash can congregate without interference.
-Pick an area where we can be ourselves and not get arrested; respect “No Trespassing” signs.
-During the summer if you can find a shady spot or covered area you’ll be hailed as a hero.
-A pool is good in the summertime.
+Hash End – The end (ON-IN) needs to be in an area where beer is legal, and where the hash can congregate without interference.
+Pick an area where we can be ourselves and not get arrested.
+Always respect “No Trespassing” signs.
+Shade is always appreciated in Florida – especially in the summer!
 The hares need to provide transportation back to the start to pick up a couple of large vehicles to shuttle people and gear back.

-Lost Hashers – The hares are responsible for finding any hashers still out on trail by the time the circle is over.
-This is an incentive to lay a well marked trail!!
+Lost Hashers – The hares are responsible for finding any hashers not back within reasonable time.
+Circle will not start until all hashers have made it in.
+So lay a well-marked trail!!
 The search party starts with the hares.

 Trails should not go through private property without the owner’s permission.